jpcorb20/pure-matrix/README.md

-# pure-matrix
+# Pure Python Matrix
-Pure python matrix to do algebra with PCA and KMean implementations (simple algorithms).
+Pure python matrix code to do algebra with PCA (naive power iteration) and KMean (random initialization) implementations.